arviceblot/boethia60/README.md

 # boethia60

-A low profile, hotswap keyboard inspired by the HHBK layout, powered by rmk.
+A low profile, hotswap keyboard inspired by the HHBK layout, powered by [rmk](https://github.com/haobogu/rmk) with the rp2040 MCU.

 ## Features

 - Low profile, with compatility for Choc V1 and V2 switches
 - Vial support for realtime keymap changes
-- Other things?
+- HHKB style layout with split spacebars
+- ESD protection because winters here are dry AF

 ## Layout